Please check back with us after the New Year for an application.

 - Tasks will require extensive walking, standing, stooping, kneeling, climbing and lifting up to 50 pounds;

 - Must pass a background check before hire.

 Duration: Training begins June 5th and the position runs through August 11th.
 No camps the week of July 4th.
 All applicants must be available for the entire camp season.

-For any questions, please contact Karen Lewis, Environmental Education Coordinator.
+For any questions, please contact our Education staff.